EvanGruhlkey/job-agent/README.md

 ## Job board support

-When you press **Find jobs**, supported boards are searched from public pages only.
-Results are still filtered by the requested job title and location, so a supported board may return zero jobs for a specific search.
+When you press **Find jobs**, these are the sources used by the current default crawler.
+A check means the source is actively searched by direct listing-page crawling, public ATS endpoints, GitHub discovery, or domain-constrained public web discovery.
+An x means it is not used by the default **Find jobs** flow.

 | Job board / source | Supported |
 | --- | --- |